ee292d/labs/lab0/README.md

 You'll need the following pieces of equipment to complete this guide:

  - Raspberry Pi 5 8GB.
- - Raspberry Pi Camera.
- - Blank SD Card.
+ - Blank Micro SD Card.
- - SD Card Reader.
+ - Micro SD Card Reader.
  - Laptop.
  - USB Keyboard and Mouse.
+ - Micro HDMI to HDMI cable or adaptor.
  - HDMI Display.

 The keyboard, mouse, and display are optional but recommended.
 If you're a